benwilcock/cqrs-microservice-sampler/README.md

 ## Other highlights

-No Microservice demonstrator would be complete without a service registry, so I've added a Eureka service using Spring Cloud Netflix whic is available on port 8761.
+No Microservice demonstrator would be complete without a service registry, so I've added a Eureka service using Spring Cloud Netflix which is available on port `8761`.
 The command-side and query-side microservices both register themselves during startup and can be seen on the Eureka console.